Padhiver/hide-compendiums-and-folders/README.md

-# Hide Compendiums & Folders
+# Hide Compendiums & Folders /!\ v13 Only
 System agnostic module that allows you to selectively hide compendiums and folders via a configuration menu.

 https://github.com/user-attachments/assets/e67aaed8-0547-4195-a1c6-c5025fb7320c